 Winrock premises includes all buildings, offices, facilities, grounds, parking lots, lockers, places and vehicles owned, leased or managed by Winrock or any site on which the company is conducting business.

-Illegal drug means a substance whose use or possession is controlled by U.S. federal law but that is not being used or possessed under the supervision of a licensed health care professional.
-(Controlled substances are listed in Schedules I-V of 21 C.F.R.
+Illegal drug means a substance whose use or possession is controlled by U.S. federal or other law but that is not being used or possessed under the supervision of a licensed health care professional.
+(U.S. controlled substances are listed in Schedules I-V of 21 C.F.R.
 Part 1308.)

-Under the influence of alcohol means an alcohol concentration equal to or greater than .04, or actions, appearance, speech or bodily odors that reasonably cause a supervisor to conclude that an employee is impaired because of alcohol use.
+Under the influence of alcohol means actions, appearance, speech or bodily odors that reasonably cause a supervisor to conclude that an employee is impaired because of alcohol use.

 Under the influence of drugs means a confirmed positive test result for illegal drug use per this policy.
 In addition, it means the misuse of legal drugs (prescription and possibly OTC) when there is not a valid prescription from a physician for the lawful use of a drug during medical treatment (containers must include the patient’s name, the name of the substance, quantity/amount to be taken and the period of authorization).Table of Contents